negar-foroutan/negar-foroutan.github.io/index.md

 and [Prof. Karl Aberer](https://people.epfl.ch/karl.aberer?lang=en).
 Currently, I am doing a 4-month research internship at Google Zurich.

-**NEW: I'm on the job market, looking for a position starting in the fall of 2025.**
+**NEW: I'm on the job market, looking for a position starting in the Fall of 2025.**

 ## Research Interests